Fees and key information

 The module aims to:

-● Provide an introduction to the study of media and its various rationales and methodologies.
+• Provide you with an introduction to the study of media and its various rationales and methodologies.

-● Promote a critical understanding of the history, content and structures of the media industries and examine the social, political and economic factors which shape them.
+• Promote your critical understanding of the history, content and structures of the media industries and examine the social, political and economic factors which shape them.

-● Develop an understanding of the development of debates and theoretical contexts related to the media and media technologies.
+• Develop your understanding of the development of debates and theoretical contexts related to the media and media technologies.

-● Develop and encourage confidence in the use of appropriate learning, analytical and discursive skills in both oral and written argument.
-To help students acquire key bibliographic research skills.
+• Develop and encourage your confidence in the use of appropriate learning, analytical and discursive skills in both oral and written argument, and help you acquire key academic research skills.

 This module currently runs: